Who We Are

 We provide one-on-one confidential evaluation and guidance by counselors with real-life business ownership and management experience to help you fast-track your plans for startup and growth.
 We also offer affordable workshops and seminars that can help you can the knowledge and skills that you need to succeed.

 The AZSBDC is also the host of the Arizona Procurement Technical Assistance Centers (AZPTAC) – Arizona’s first statewide procurement assistance program.
 Learn more about AZPTAC here.

 Watch Video Interviews with Success Awards Winners and other honored guests HERE.

 Independent research suggests that the Arizona SBDC Network makes an important economic contribution to the economic development of the state of Arizona; that it is both effective and efficient in the discharge of its mission; and that businesses which utilize SBDC services tend to realize greater sales increases and create more jobs than Arizona businesses in general.*

 In the past year alone, AZSBDC Centers:

 - Counseled more than 3,100 clients;

-Every dollar spent on the AZSBDC Network in 2012 enabled an Arizona small business client to increase his or her sales by $11.00.
-Every dollar spent on the AZSBDC Network in 2012 also enabled an Arizona small business client to access $7.59 in new capital.
-Read the full economic impact recap here: AZSBDC 2012 Economic Impact.
+Every dollar spent on the AZSBDC Network in 2014 enabled an Arizona small business client to increase his or her sales by $18 and access $14 in new capital.
+On average the AZSBDC Network assisted small businesses to create or retain six jobs every working day.
+Read the full economic impact recap here: AZSBDC 2014 Economic Impact.